jose-techcode/SysAdmin-Tool/README.md

 - /host - Kernel and operating system path.

 - /net - Network path.
+It only works through a specific route.

 - /processes - Process path.
+It only works through a specific route.

 # 6. Clone the Repository